Women's Suffrage and Voting Rights in New Mexico

 Sec.
 3 Every male citizen of the United States, who is over the age of twenty-one years, and has resided in New Mexico twelve months, in the county ninety days, and in the precinct in which he offers to vote thirty days, next preseding the election, except idiots, insane persons, persons convicted of a felonious or infamous crime, unless restored to political rights, and Indians not taxed, shall be qualified to vote at all elections for public officers.

-More Resources About Women's Suffrage in New Mexico
+Other Resources About Women's Suffrage & Voting Rights in New Mexico

-A Centennial Glimpse into New Mexico's Suffrage Movement through "El corrido de la votación" by Carmella Scorcia Pacheco
+A Centennial Glimpse into New Mexico's Suffrage Movement through "El corrido de la votación" A National Geographic article by Carmella Scorcia Pacheco considering the origins and meaning of an early 20th century New Mexico song about suffrage.

 Fighting for the Right to Vote, Indian Pueblo Cultural Center